 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 7,491 km of coastline.
-In 2019, about 10.98 million freight containers were transported.
+The number of ports includes those located on the 7,491 km of coastline.
+In 2021, about 11.80 million freight containers were transported.

 › Airports in Brazil